 ,

 At Actus we try to be all about evidence-based performance management and get beyond the spin that is so prevalent.
-You may remember that we outlined 4 out of 8 key evidence-based performance management practices in our previous blog: 4 effective performance management practices for managers to use.
+You may remember that we outlined 4 out of 8 key evidence-based practices for performance management in our previous blog: 4 effective performance management practices for managers to use.
 These recommendations came from a literature research review that we commissioned Dr Nuno da Camara a Lecturer in HR and Organisational Behaviour to undertake for us.
 (You can download the full research review at the bottom of this blog).
-This research shows that good performance management practices can be influenced in a variety of ways – by the individual, by HR, and by the organisation.
+This research shows that good practices in managing performance and management can be influenced in a variety of ways – by the individual, by HR, and by the organisation.

 1. Communication and Transparency